-The EY Global Independence Policy is an intellectual resource provided by a Global Function to drive consistency in the System of Quality Management independence restrictions that apply.
-It includes all audit clients and their affiliates, including listed audit clients, other public interest audit clients and private audit clients, but can also include other types of attest or assurance clients.
+The EY Global Independence Policy is an intellectual resource provided by a Global Function to drive consistency in the System of Quality Management audit clients and their affiliates, including listed audit clients, other public interest audit clients and private audit clients, but can also include other types of attest or assurance clients.
 The tool includes family-tree data relating to audit clients and their affiliates, other entities for which independence restrictions apply, and other entities for which there are no independence restrictions.
 Family-tree data is updated by client-serving engagement teams.
 The entity data includes notations that indicate the independence requirements that apply to each entity, helping EY people determine the type of services that can be provided or other interests or relationships that can be entered into.